Jollywatt/typst-fletcher/docs/manual.typ

 edge((0,2), "r", "rd", "r", "->", `poly`) // using relative coordinate names edge((0,2), "r,rd,r", "->", `poly`) // shorthand
 ```

+Only the first and last `vertices` of an edge snap to node outlines.

 == The `defocus` adjustment